rgeraldes24/solc/docs/smtchecker.rst

 A common subset of targets might be, for example:
 ``--model-checker-targets assert,overflow``.

-All targets are checked by default, except underflow and overflow for Solidity >=0.8.7.
+All targets are checked by default, except underflow and overflow for Hyperion >=0.8.7.

 There is no precise heuristic on how and when to split verification targets, but it can be useful especially when dealing with large contracts.